 In Matthew 17:21 (KJB) Jesus tells us that some demons will not leave without fasting and prayer.
 "Howbeit this kind goeth not out but by prayer and fasting."

 The following information is a quote from a doctor named Ben Kim.
 I do not endorse or support anything else he may have said or is involved with.
-But I do believe the information below is true.

 "For much of human history, fasting has been guided by intuition and spiritual purpose.
 Today, our understanding of human physiology confirms the powerful healing effects of fasting.